 With that, it becomes much easier to understand the value of other nearby, similar assets.

 PropertyMetrics is a great tool for commercial real estate appraisers who need assistance creating pro formas and other detailed financial models.

-Datappraise bills itself as an all-in-one commercial real estate appraisal software that allows appraisers to both mine property information and generate appraisal reports.
+Datappraise bills itself as an all-in-one commercial real estate appraisal software that allows appraisers to both:

 See, many people don’t realize that there are different kinds of appraisal reports.
 Pre-reports are a great example.